Conference tournaments still on schedule despite concerns

 With a little more than four weeks remaining until Selection Sunday, all 30 conferences playing this season are planning to hold tournaments to determine their automatic bids to the 68-team field.
 The deadline is Feb.
 26 for leagues to notify the selection committee if they plan to shift the bid to their regular-season champion.

 Coaches appear split on holding conference tournaments.
-A recent CBS Sports survey of 41 coaches found 27% were opposed.
+A recent survey of 41 coaches found 27% were opposed.

 Few would love to get his team two more games in a tournament setting and help raise the West Coast Conference’s profile a couple more notches, but not at the expense of his team missing March Madness due to COVID-19.
 The NCAA has mandated that teams must have seven straight days of negative tests prior to arriving in Indiana.
 Players must have an additional two negative PCR tests before starting practice.